Farhan Saeed

 Farhan Saeed (born 14 September 1984) is a Pakistani singer-songwriter, actor and entrepreneur.
 Saeed is the former lead vocalist of the Pakistani band Jal and owns the Cafe Rock restaurant in Lahore.
 He sings in Urdu and Punjabi.
 He made his acting debut with the drama De Ijazat Jo Tu (2014).

-Saeed had his breakthrough with Udaari, for which he received the Hum Award for Best Supporting Actor nomination.
+Saeed had his breakthrough with Udaari (2016), for which he received the Hum Award for Best Supporting Actor nomination.
 He earned wider recognition with his portrayals in Suno Chanda (2018), Suno Chanda 2 (2019) and Mere Humsafar (2021-22).
 The former won him Hum Award for Best Actor Popular.
 Saeed made his film debut with Tich Button (2022).

 Early life and education

-Farhan Saeed Butt enrolled in Computer Science at the National University of Computer and Emerging Sciences, after which he discovered his future band members Atif Aslam and Goher Mumtaz.
+The full name of Farhan Saeed is Farhan Saeed Butt.
+He belongs to a family of medical professionals; his father and both brothers are all doctors.
+Saeed did his A-Level from the Keynesian Institute of Management & Sciences (KIMS), Lahore in 2001, and later pursued a B.Sc. in Computer Science.
+He had studied the subject at the National University of Computer and Emerging Sciences (FAST-NU), where other musicians were his seniors, including "Xulfi" Khan and Fawad Khan, which would ignite his interest in music.